chrowe/log-heating-oil-price/README.md

 # log-heating-oil-price
 This repo does 2 things
 1. Gets Irving VSECU heating oil prices and stores them in a csv.
-2. Generates a website hosted on Github pages to visualize the data.
+2. Generates a website hosted on Github pages to visualize the data. (based on [this article](https://towardsdatascience.com/how-to-deploy-a-panel-visualization-dashboard-to-github-pages-2f520fd8660))

 ## Requirements